bytestrick/tabula/README.md

 openssl rand --hex 32
 ```

-Moreover, it requires email credentials to send emails to verify the user emails at sign-up and such.
-If you decide to
+Moreover, it requires datasource credentials and email credentials to send emails to verify the user emails at sign-up
-provide a Gmail account you can [create an app password](https://myaccount.google.com/apppasswords) and provide it
+and such.
+If you decide to provide a Gmail account you
-directly in double quotes.
+can [create an app password](https://myaccount.google.com/apppasswords) and provide it directly in double quotes.

 The `.env` file is placed in `backend/src/main/resources/` next to applications.properties.
 An example file: